All Episodes

 That's all it was, a 10-day audit.

-Now you've got the Homeland Security Committee chairman in the House, guy by the name of Congressman Benny Thompson, saying that they could both be put on the no fly list.
+Now you've got the Homeland Security Committee chairman in the House, guy by the name of Congressman Benny Thompson, saying that they could both be put on the no-fly list.

 Wow.

-You got Senator Brown, I guess.
+You got Senator Brown, I guess, is that Sharon Brown.

 He's now saying Cruz and Hawley must be expelled from the Senate because they wanted an audit.